 Education regarding the risk factors related to oral cancer is crucial in reducing the risk for all patients including those patients who consume alcohol, use tobacco products and for those who maintain a poor quality lifestyle.
 Teaching patients to become cognizant of changes in their oral tissues empowers them to become an active participant in their own health and to perhaps discover an early lesion between dental visits.
 A study of North Carolina dental hygienists by Bigelow, et al. found hygienists play a key role in prevention not only in detecting precancerous and malignant lesions early but also in educating patients to avoid risk factors.33

 Two major reporting agencies in the United States are the American Cancer Society (ACS) and The National Cancer Institute, Surveillance, Epidemiology and End Results Program (SEER).
 Oral squamous cell carcinoma (SCCA) comprises 90% of all oral cancers.
-Comprising the remaining 10% are cancers of the salivary glands, sarcomas and other cancers classified as rare.1 According to current SEER data 2018, approximately 51,540 cases of oral cavity and oral pharynx cancer will be diagnosed in the United States of which more cases will be found in men and this is twice that of oral cancer found in women.34 According to SEER data the median age at diagnosis for oropharyngeal cancer is approximately 62 years of age and the five year survival rate in the United States is approximately 64.8% all stages combined.
+Comprising the remaining 10% are cancers of the salivary glands, sarcomas and other cancers classified as rare.1 According to current SEER data 2021, approximately 54,010 cases of oral cavity and oral pharynx cancer will be diagnosed in the United States of which more cases will be found in men and this is twice that of oral cancer found in women.34 According to SEER data the median age at diagnosis for oropharyngeal cancer is approximately 63 years of age and the five year survival rate in the United States is approximately 66.9% all stages combined.
 At the current time only 31% of cases are diagnosed at a localized stage which has the highest 5-year survival rate of 83%.
-SEER data estimates 10,030 deaths from oropharyngeal cancers will occur in 2018.
-This is 3% of all new cancer cases.33
+SEER data estimates 10,850 deaths from oropharyngeal cancers will occur in 2021.
+This is 1.8% of all new cancer cases.33